tesselode/baton/readme.md

 If you need to access or change the joystick associated with a player, use `player.joystick` (which is just a standard LÖVE [Joystick](https://love2d.org/wiki/Joystick) object).

-#### Detecting the last used input device
+#### Getting the active input device
+At any time, only the keyboard/mouse sources or the gamepad sources will be active.
+A device will be considered active if any of the sources for that device exceed the deadzone.
+The keyboard and mouse will always take precedence over the gamepad.

-You can use the property `player.lastUsed` to see which input device was last used for the player.
-It will either be `'keyboard'`, `'joystick'`, or `'mouse'` (or `nil` if no inputs have been used yet).
+You can call `player:getActiveDevice()` to see which input device is currently active.
+It will either be `'keyboard'` or `'joystick'` (or `nil` if no inputs have been used yet).
 This is useful if you need to change what you display on screen based on the controls the player is using (such as instructions).

+*Note:* mouse sources are counted under `keyboard`.

 Contributing
 ============